Escobita/selenium/selenium-core/selenium-website/src/main/rst/02_selenium_basics.rst

    clickAndWait is used.
 waitForElementPresent
-   pauses execution until an expected UI element, as defined by its HTML tag, in present on the page.
+   pauses execution until an expected UI element, as defined by its HTML tag, is present on the page.

 Summary